nattyait/pronto-press/README.md

-# Pronto Press
+# Docker Press
-> Pronto WordPress for WordPress Plugin Development
+> Docker WordPress for WordPress Plugin Development

 This is Wordpress docker for developer to be able to test Wordpress plugin.